-EXAKT4YOU is a project funded by Baden-Württemberg Stiftung, initiated by Duale Hochschule Baden-Wuerttemberg (DHBW) Heidenheim and furthermore includes the DHBW partner universities; University of Venda (UNIVEN), Thohoyandou, South Africa, Nelson Mandela African Institution for Science and Technology (NM AIST), Arusha and the Institute for Finance Management (IFM), Dar-es-Salaam, both in Tanzania.
-For the final event a new partner university, St Augustine University of Tanzania (SAUT), also sends a team.
-The exchange of students and faculty as well as staff will take place predominantly in innovative formats of short duration such as Hackathons, BarCamps and Staff & Student Innovation Workshops.
+EXAKT4YOU is a project funded by Baden-Württemberg Stiftung, initiated by Prof. Dr. Sabine Moebs, Duale Hochschule Baden-Wuerttemberg (DHBW) Heidenheim and furthermore includes the University of Venda (UNIVEN), Thohoyandou, South Africa, Nelson Mandela African Institution for Science and Technology (NM AIST), Arusha and the Institute for Finance Management (IFM), Dar-es-Salaam in Tanzania.
+The exchange of students and faculty as well as staff will take place predominantly in innovative formats of short duration such as Hackathons, Staff & Student Innovation Workshops, OER-based collaborative development of teaching material as well as webinars for scientific methods and research.

 DHBW / EXAKT4YOU